What are acrylic partial dentures?

 What is a flipper?

 A flipper is the cheapest way to replace teeth.
-A flipper is made from acrylic, and it is most often temporarily used as a tooth replacement while awaiting a dental bridge, or healing from a dental implant.
+A flipper is made from acrylic, and it is most often temporarily used as a tooth replacement while awaiting permanent partial dentures.

 After tooth extractions, what needs to happen before the permanent removable partials can be fitted?